Trust companies in the Cayman Islands

 All applicants must submit an audited opening balance sheet to CIMA at the time of application, and annually after that within three months of their financial year end.
 The information contained in these is kept strictly confidential by CIMA.

-A request for any exemption from the requirements of the Law may be made.
+A request for any exemption from the requirements of the Act may be made.

 The memorandum and articles of association and the certificate of incorporation must be submitted.